-The UST contends that the Debtors' case is presumed to be an abuse of chapter 7 because the Debtors' annualized income greatly exceeds the median family income and they have enough "disposable income" to pay at least \$10,950 over 60 months. \$707(b)(2).
-The Debtors' disposable income is in dispute here because they claimed an enormous deduction on their Means Test, \$3,969 per month, based on contractual payments to secured creditors pursuant to \$707(b)(2)(A)(iii).
-However, the collateral for most of this secured debt has been or will be for surrendered in the bankruptcy.
+The UST contends that the Debtor's case is presumed to be an abuse of chapter 7 because the Debtor's annualized income greatly exceeds the applicable median family income and he has enough "disposable income" to pay at least \$10,950 over 60 months. \$707(b)(2).
+The Debtor's disposable income is in dispute here because he claimed an enormous deduction on the Means Test, \$4,110.78 per month, based on contractual payments to secured creditors pursuant to \$707(b)(2)(A)(iii).
+However, the collateral for all of this secured debt has been or will be surrendered in the bankruptcy.

-The Debtors respond that the presumption of abuse does not apply because the monthly deduction for secured debts should be based upon the contracts in effect as of the commencement of the bankruptcy case.
-They argue that they are entitled to deduct the contractual payments to secured creditors even though they have stopped making the payments and are in the process of surrendering the collateral.
-There appears to be no dispute that if the contractual payments are considered, then the Debtors will "pass" the Means Test, meaning that their disposable income will be below the threshold for "presumed abuse" as set forth in § 707(b)(2).
-Conversely, if the payments for surrendered collateral are not considered, then the Debtors will have disposable income well in excess of the threshold which triggers the presumption of abuse.
+The Debtor responds that the presumption of abuse does not apply because the monthly deduction for secured debts should be based upon the contracts in effect as of the commencement of the bankruptcy case.
+He argues that he is entitled to deduct the contractual payments to secured creditors even though he has stopped making the payments and are in the process of surrendering the collateral.
+There appears to be no dispute that if the contractual payments are considered, then the Debtor will "pass" the Means Test, meaning that his disposable income will be below the threshold for "presumed abuse" as set forth in § 707(b)(2).
+Conversely, if the payments for surrendered collateral are not considered, then the Debtor will have disposable income

+&lt;sup>7Prior to BAPCPA, the court was required to find "substantial abuse" based solely on the "totality of the circumstances" test.
+The Bankruptcy Code also fixed a presumption against abuse in favor of the debtor.
+With the enactment of BAPCPA, the term "substantial" was deleted from the statute.
+BAPCPA also dropped the presumption in favor of the debtor.
+Because BAPCPA lowered the "abuse" standard, the former "substantial abuse" factors are still relevant to the new "abuse" inquiry.

+well in excess of the threshold which triggers the presumption of abuse.

-Alternatively, the UST argues that the Debtors' case is an abuse of chapter 7 based on the totality of the circumstances of the Debtors' financial situation under § 707(b)(3).
+Alternatively, the UST argues that the Debtor's case is an abuse of chapter 7 based on the totality of the circumstances of the Debtor's financial situation under § 707(b)(3).
 Subsections 707(b)(2) and (b)(3) are mutually exclusive.
 The court need not address the § 707(b)(2) argument summarized above, if it otherwise finds an abuse of chapter 7 under § 707(b)(3).
-Even if the court were to conclude that the Debtors pass the Means Test without creating a presumption of abuse, it is inconsequential if the case is otherwise "abusive" under § 707(b)(3).
+Even if the court were to conclude that the Debtor passes the Means Test without creating a presumption of abuse, it is inconsequential if the case is otherwise "abusive" under § 707(b)(3).

-Section 707(b)(3) clearly states that the court shall consider whether the totality of the circumstances of the debtor's financial situation demonstrates abuse when the
+Section 707(b)(3) clearly states that the court shall consider whether the totality of the circumstances of the debtor's financial situation demonstrates abuse when the presumption does not arise.

-1 pr

-2 "s

-3 cir

-4 § '

-5 th

-6 pr

-7 'p

-8 cc

-presumption does not arise.
 See In re Paret, 347 B.R.
 12 (Bankr.
 D. Del.
 2006) (the term "shall" in § 707(b)(3) "explicitly mandates" consideration of the totality of the circumstances to determine whether abuse exists if the presumption of abuse under § 707(b)(2) does not arise or is rebutted); see also Eugene R. Wedoff, Means Testing in the New § 707(B), 79 Am.
 Bankr.
 L.J.
 231, 236 (2005) ("[B]ecause the general abuse provisions of § 707(b)(3) expressly apply when the means test has been rebutted, 'passing' the means test does not preclude a discretionary finding of abuse by the court. . . .
 [I]f a debtor's overall financial circumstances would easily allow the debtor to repay debts . . . the court may find abuse.").

 Abuse Under the Totality of the Circumstances.